purnell-davis/messenger_api_engineering_project/README.md

 #### Testing

 ##### sqlite file
 You can run SQL directly against the DB by opening the db file using `sqlite3`.
+The default db file is `messenger_app.db`.
+This can be changed with an environment variable: `MESSENGER_DB_SQLITE_FILE`.

 ```
 $ sqlite3 messenger_app.db